Darren Archibald: Professional

 Archibald attended the Canucks' training camp to start the 2013–14 season, but was sent down to the AHL to join Vancouver's new affiliate, the Utica Comets.
 He played four games for Utica, recording a goal and an assist.
 While Archibald was with the Comets, Vancouver suffered several injuries, resulting in Archibald's call-up.
 He made his NHL debut on October 25, 2013, in a 3–2 overtime win against the St. Louis Blues.
 He played eight minutes, recording two shots and a hit.
 Eight days later, he recorded his first career point, an assist, in a 4–0 win over the Toronto Maple Leafs.
 He was reassigned to the Comets on November 12, 2013.
 Archibald made another brief appearance with Vancouver in January 2014.
 In March, Daniel Sedin suffered a leg injury and Archibald was recalled to fill his roster spot.
 During his third call-up, Archibald scored his first career NHL goal on March 8, 2014, against Joni Ortio of the Calgary Flames.

-Despite limited NHL success, Archibald found himself without an NHL contract, and remained in the Canucks minor league system for several years.
+Despite limited NHL success, Archibald found himself without an NHL contract and remained in the Canucks minor league system for several years.
 In the 2016–17 season, Archibald had a breakout year statistically, scoring 47 points in 76 games and winning the Comets' MVP award.
 After a strong preseason, Archibald was one of the Canucks' last cuts to start the 2017–18 season.
 On February 7, 2018, the Canucks announced that they had signed Archibald to an NHL contract and that he would make his return to the NHL.

 On October 1, 2018, Archibald was placed on, then cleared waivers, and assigned to begin the 2018–19 season with the Utica Comets.
 He was later recalled to play on Canucks' depleted/injured roster, appearing in nine games and scoring two points.
 On January 2, 2019, Archibald and Anders Nilsson were traded to the Ottawa Senators in exchange for Mike McKenna, Tom Pyatt and a 2019 sixth-round draft pick.
 Archibald was immediately re-assigned to Ottawa's AHL affiliate, the Belleville Senators.

-After leaving the Senators organization at the conclusion of the season, Archibald opted to sign a one-year AHL contract with the Toronto Marlies on July 8, 2019.
+After leaving the Senators organization after the season, Archibald opted to sign a one-year AHL contract with the Toronto Marlies on July 8, 2019.
 In the following 2019–20 season, Archibald added 7 goals and 12 points in 34 games as an alternate captain with the Marlies before on February 19, 2020, he was traded in a return to the Belleville Senators organization for Trent Bourque, included in a corresponding NHL trade between the Senators and Maple Leafs.

-After playing his first season abroad with Austrian club, Vienna Capitals of the ICE Hockey League, Archibald continued in his European career by joining Grizzlys Wolfsburg of the neighbouring Deutsche Eishockey Liga on June 2, 2021.
+After playing his first season abroad with Austrian club, Vienna Capitals of the ICE Hockey League, Archibald continued his European career by joining Grizzlys Wolfsburg of the neighbouring Deutsche Eishockey Liga on June 2, 2021.